AI Evolution Series - Part 3 of 4

 Accelerating Timelines

-Expert predictions for AGI have significantly shortened in recent years.
-A comprehensive survey of 2,778 AI researchers showed that median forecasts for high-level machine intelligence shifted from 2060 to 2047—a 13-year acceleration in just one year.
-The research community now indicates:
+Expert predictions collapsed inward.
+Fast.
+A comprehensive survey of 2,778 AI researchers revealed median forecasts for high-level machine intelligence shifting from 2060 to 2047—a 13-year acceleration in just twelve months, a staggering compression that shook the research community and forced everyone to recalibrate their assumptions about what's coming and when.

 Factors Fueling Timeline Speed-up

-Several converging factors explain this acceleration.
-Exponential growth in compute power continues at 4-5 times per year, providing the raw computational resources needed for more advanced models.
-Breakthroughs in algorithms for reasoning, multimodal processing, and training efficiency amplify these hardware improvements.
+Multiple forces converge.
+Exponential growth in compute power continues at 4-5 times per year, providing raw computational firepower that makes yesterday's impossible into today's achievable, while breakthroughs in algorithms for reasoning, multimodal processing, and training efficiency multiply these hardware gains beyond simple addition.

 Technical Strategies for AGI